Gususan Library

-Gususan Library (구수산도서관) is a library located at Buk District, Daegu, South Korea.
+Gususan Library is a library located at Buk District, Daegu, South Korea.
 The library consists of a basement and three floors.

 The establishment of the library was completed on January 21, 2009, and the opening ceremony was held on May 25, 2009.

 Scale

 It consists of one basement floor and three floors above the ground.
 It is a district library with more than 100,000 books and 544 seats.